antOnioOnio/imgur_api_example/README.md

 To ensure compatibility, make sure you are using this version of Flutter or a compatible one.
 You can check your current Flutter version by running: `flutter --version`.

+## Code Generation

+To utilize this project, it is necessary to generate certain files using `build_runner`.
+This is because the project employs packages like `freezed` and `json_serializable` that require additional code generation.
+To generate these files, run the following command in the root of the project: